Shahin-01/explainable-AI-for-autonomous-driving/README.md

 ### Reference

-Detailed analysis and discussion of these studies are available are in the following article:
+Detailed analysis and discussion of these studies are available in the following article:

     @article{atakishiyev2021explainable,
     title={Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions},